Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/ThunderKit/Staging/VariantPack_TheOriginal30/README.md

     - Mesh Swaps are currently not implemented in VarianceAPI, as such, the Armored Beetle doesnt have its meshswap.

 ## Changelog
+'1.1.7'

+- Added 100 armor points to the molten elder lemurian

+- Variants now have their tier listed.

+- Fixed Clotted Imp not spawning.

+- Fixed the Fucking Templar having a bad spawn rate (it was 0)

+- Killing a MOAJ now gives the jellyfish spawned by it a 1 second immunity, to prevent cheesing with Will o the Wisp

+'1.1.6'

+- fixed the MOAJ having a bad deathstate type (again)

+- Reduced Molten Elder Lemurian's Armor bonus to 200

+- Removed faithfull variants feature

 '1.1.5'

 - Fixed the stone colossus having a movement speed multiplier of 50 instead of 0.5